nnellans/terraform-guide/README.md

 # Input Variables

 ## Defining a variable
-- Typically, done in a separate `variables.tf` file
+- Typically, this is done in a separate `variables.tf` file

       variable "Name" {
         description = "put a good description here"